mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 So, I opened the page in a fresh, unmodified browser, and tried again.
 But the form still didn't submit?
 Suuuurely not.

-In a burst of frustration, I right click -\> Inspect Element'd once again, to see whether any errors came up when I submitted the form.
+Kinda in awe, I gave it the ol' right click -\> Inspect Element, to see whether any errors came up when I submitted the form.

 ![403 error]()

 Oh.
 The form was just _broken_.
 Not just for me, for everyone.

 Well, that's one way to minimise the amount of complaints you get from the general public.
+Another dead end, I guess.

 ### Finding Tony Abbott's staff

-They have to be somewhere.
+Okay _this_ time for sure.

 I was kinda lost for a few weeks, waiting hopelessly for various government departments to reply to my emails.
 "It's in their hands", I thought.
-But actually, no, it's in my hands.
+But actually, the hands it was in,,,, were mine.

 In a moment of determination/desperation/destiny, I went and asked everyone I could think of that _might_ know how to contact Tony Abbott's staff.

-I slid clumsily into the DMs of a woman I found on Twitter who seemed to have sufficient #AusGov #Cyber in her bio, asking if she knew who to contact.
-She asked how my local police station would feel if I told them what I told her.
+I slid clumsily into the DMs of someone I found on Twitter who seemed to have sufficient #AusGov #Cyber in their bio, asking if they knew who to contact.
+They asked how my local police station would feel if I told them the same thing.
 Ah, no, big misunderstanding.
 I wasn't asking for help committing a crime or anything[^twitterdms].

 [^twitterdms]: But, I do understand how it be sometimes.
 If you have anything remotely related to "hacking" in your Twitter bio, random people DM you asking you to hack their girlfriend's Instagram account.
 It sucks, and how was this person to know I wasn't one of those people?

 I also messaged a journalist friend asking for help.
-They had ruthlessly efficient ideas that I presume came from being a professional journalist.
+They had ruthlessly efficient ideas that I presume came from, like, being a professional journalist.
 They suggested I find Tony Abbott's former staff from when he was PM, and contact their offices and see if they have his contact details.

 ### Wikipedia stalking

+Apparently Prime Ministers themselves have "ministers", and those are their staff.
+That's who I was looking for.

 ![Screenshot of Tony Abbott's former staff]()

-Many of them were retired.
+Okay but, the problem is that most of these people are retired now.
+The glory days of 2015 are over, I guess.
+Each time I hover over one of their names, I see "so-and-so is a former politician and....".
+Nope, not gonna cut it.

+Eventually though, I saw _this_ minister.

 ![Screenshot of Scomo in the list]()
-Oh he _definitely_ has an office.
+*Oh he _definitely_ has an office.*

+That's the _current_ Prime Minister of Australia (at the time of writing, I can only pray that between now and publishing this remains true).

 ### Let's call the Prime Minister's office I guess?